-Managing integrated solid waste systems (ISWM) training course is designed to improve the knowledge of individuals that manage municipal solid waste management systems while addressing the many and varied duties of the solid waste system manager.
+SWANA’s Managing Integrated Solid Waste Management Systems (ISWM) is designed to improve the knowledge of individuals that manage municipal solid waste management systems while addressing the many and varied duties of the solid waste system manager.
 Master concepts of planning, developing and managing solid waste systems are discussed along with specific system management issues.

 Who Should Attend?

-This comprehensive 3-day training course consists of lectures, discussions amongst participants, class activities, exercises and a facility tour.
-This course gives waste management professionals an excellent overview of the issues involved in the management of solid waste systems including:
+This comprehensive 3-day training course consists of lectures, discussions amongst participants, class activities and exercises.
+This course gives waste management professionals an excellent overview of the various issues involved in the management of solid waste systems including:

 - Planning, regulatory considerations and public education